"Leave the gun. Take the cannoli."

 I raise my hand showing my ticket.

 "What can I get you, hon?"
 The woman behind the counter asks me.

-She smiles in a way that says "You're familiar to me," so familiar that she gravitates to the pastry I want before I ask.
+She smiles in a way that says, "You're familiar to me."
+So familiar that she moves towards the pastry I want before I ask.

-I've been in Moio's a dozen times before.
-Everyone is so friendly and I like being in there.
+I've been to Moio's many times before.
+Everyone is friendly and I like being there.
 Maybe she remembers me.